-• ISO 14443 Type A and Type B

-The ISO defined proximity contactless protocols using an external antenna and the TOE implemented analogue and digital radio frequency interface.

-• ISO/IEC 18092 passive mode

-The ISO defined proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface.

-• Mifare compatible software interface

-The proprietary proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for Mifare use.

-• And various further communication modes.
+- ISO 14443 Type A and Type B - The ISO defined proximity contactless protocols using an external antenna and the TOE implemented analogue and digital radio frequency interface. - ISO/IEC 18092 passive mode - The ISO defined proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface. - NRG software Interface in various modes - Please note that the NRG software is not part of the security functionality of the TOE.
+Proximity contactless protocol using an external antenna and the TOE implemented analogue and digital radio frequency interface, as well as the memory part reserved for NRG use. - And various further communication modes (refer to Note).

-All interfaces and protocols can be made available sequentially.
+Note: All interfaces and protocols can be made available sequentially.
 How the interfaces are used or combined depends exclusively on the user software.
 Further communication modes, details and an overview about their possible parallel usage are outlined in the confidential Security Target [10].